hoheinzollern/interval/README.md

 with `interval_intro`, keywords `lower`, `upper`, and `as`, are supported.

+Both `interval_intro` and `integral_intro` are available as degenerate forms that unify the obtained enclosure with the current goal.
+They are meant to be used when the goal is an existential variable, e.g., in a tactic-in-term context.
+Those degenerate forms are named `interval` and `integral` for conciseness, but they should not be confused with the original tactics.
+For all intents and purposes, they behave like `interval_intro` and `integral_intro`.

 The `plot` tactic produces correct function graphs, that is, two curves that are guaranteed to enclose the given function on the given input interval.
 It is invoked as `plot f x1 x2`.
 An output range can optionally